joeyday/joeyday.com/_posts/2015/2015-10-05-sending-off-pastor-tim.md

 <script async="" charset="utf-8" src="//platform.twitter.com/widgets.js"></script>

 We love you Pastor Tim.
 If you’re half the blessing to Grace Church as you’ve been to us they’ll be blessed indeed.
-Godspeed in all your future endeavors, friend.
+Godspeed in all your future endeavors, friend.{% include endmark.html %}